Lucius Aelius Caesar

 Lucius Aelius Caesar (13 January 101 – 1 January 138) was the father of Emperor Lucius Verus.
-In 136, he was adopted by Hadrian and named heir to the throne.
+In 136, he was adopted by the reigning emperor Hadrian and named heir to the throne.
 He died before Hadrian and thus never became emperor.
 After Lucius' death, he was replaced by Antoninus Pius, who succeeded Hadrian the same year.

 Life and family

 Aelius was born Lucius Ceionius Commodus, and became Lucius Aelius Caesar upon his adoption as Hadrian's heir.
-He is often sometimes referred to as Lucius Aelius Verus, though this name is not attested outside the Historia Augusta, where it probably was originally the result of a manuscript error.
+He is sometimes referred to as Lucius Aelius Verus, though this name is not attested outside the Historia Augusta, where it probably was originally the result of a manuscript error.
 The young Lucius Ceionius Commodus was of the gens Ceionia.
-His father, also named Lucius Ceionius Commodus (the Historia Augusta adds the cognomen Verus), was consul in 106, and his paternal grandfather, also of the same name, was consul in 78.
+His father, also named Lucius Ceionius Commodus (the Historia Augusta adds the cognomen Verus), was consul in 106 and his paternal grandfather, also of the same name, was consul in 78.
 His paternal ancestors were from Etruria, and were of consular rank.
-His mother was a surmised but otherwise undocumented Roman woman named Plautia.
+His mother is surmised to have been an undocumented Roman woman named Plautia.
 The Historia Augusta states that his maternal grandfather and his maternal ancestors were of consular rank.

 Before 130, the younger Lucius Commodus married Avidia, a well-connected Roman noblewoman who was the daughter of the senator Gaius Avidius Nigrinus.
-Avidia bore Lucius two sons and two daughters, who were:
+Avidia bore Lucius at least one son and two daughters, who were: